SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Threats to Validity

 Second, the performance of baseline methods can be highly sensitive to the design of reward functions and hyperparameter configurations.
 Suboptimal tuning may result in unfair comparisons and underestimate their true potential.
 To minimize this risk, we designed competitive reward functions and parameter settings in line with best practices.

-Third, our evaluation relies on bug triggers that are either recorded during environment development.
-Although this design ensures controllable and repeatable bug detection, it may not fully cover the diversity of bugs encountered in real-world practical scenarios.
+Third, our evaluation relies on pre-defined, validated bug oracles derived from defects recorded during environment development or preserved from actual encountered issues.
+This design yields a controlled and repeatable benchmark for comparing methods on their ability to rediscover known regressions.
+However, it does not address the separate problem of automatically generating or validating oracles for previously unseen bugs in open-ended real-world deployments, and the resulting oracle set may not fully cover the diversity of bugs encountered in practice.
+In our current benchmark, and in many practical industrial workflows, oracle construction and confirmation still rely heavily on manual specification or manual validation.
+At the same time, recent research has started to explore how this process can be further automated, including LLM-based test oracle automation~\cite{10.1145/3715107} and game-specific oracle design in open-world settings such as Minecraft~\cite{11262358}.

-\subsubsection{External validity}
+\subsection{External validity}

 A first concern lies in the representativeness of the evaluated environments.
-Although our experiments cover Overcooked Plus and Minecraft, which represent rule-driven and open-world game genres respectively, and the Minecraft environment, as a custom mod under active development, may have different internal development practices and a resulting bug profile compared to a mature commercial title, they still do not encompass other mainstream types such as first-person shooters, card games, narrative-driven adventures, or large-scale multiplayer titles.
+Although our experiments cover Overcooked Plus and Minecraft, which represent rule-driven and open-world game genres respectively, games as a broad software category encompass an extremely diverse range of genres that differ fundamentally from one another—from real-time competitive games to turn-based strategy, from single-player narrative experiences to massively multiplayer online worlds.
+Each genre exhibits distinct technical implementations, interaction patterns, and testing requirements.
+Our evaluation does not encompass other mainstream types such as first-person shooters (FPS), multiplayer online battle arenas (MOBAs), card games, narrative-driven adventures, or large-scale multiplayer titles.
+For instance, FPS games heavily rely on real-time responsiveness and physics simulation, where the current state abstraction granularity may be insufficient; card games feature relatively deterministic interactions but require different state space abstractions based on game rules and randomness; MOBA games involve complex multi-agent coordination and high-dimensional state spaces that may challenge both RL training efficiency and semantic feature extraction.
 As a result, it is difficult to guarantee that our approach will generalize equally well across all categories of real-world games.

-The update log used in our experiments was written with reference to publicly available update logs on commercial gaming platforms such as Steam\cite{steam2025}.
-They include a wide range of update types (new content, gameplay adjustments, bug fixes, etc.), thereby covering the diversity typically seen in real-world update logs.
-At the same time, they deliberately preserve common characteristics of real logs, such as brevity, ambiguity, and partial information.
-However, we acknowledge that these manually curated logs may still not capture all real-world variations, as some commercial projects exhibit more fragmented or even misleading update records.
-In future work, we plan to evaluate the robustness of our framework within actual commercial game development environments.
+Additionally, the Minecraft environment, as a custom mod under active development, may have different internal development practices and a resulting bug profile compared to a mature commercial title.